WDJT-TV: CBS courtship

 On November 28, Howard Shapiro met for the first time with Malara in New York City.
-On December 6, Shapiro and Malara jointly announced that WDJT-TV would join CBS on December 11—five days later—under a 10-year deal, a request of Weigel to allow the time needed to build out the station's facilities to a status commensurate with a major-network affiliate.
-The deal came as a relief even at WITI, where officials were hoping for a CBS affiliate to be announced to help guide viewers to relocated programs.
-The deal also saw more CBS programs being aired in Milwaukee, as WDJT-TV agreed to air all of its programs in pattern; for instance, WITI had not aired CBS This Morning for months and preempted Face the Nation.
+On December 6, Shapiro and Malara jointly announced that WDJT-TV would join CBS on December 11—five days later.
+Weigel persuaded CBS to agree to a 10-year affiliation agreement, believing it needed time to build out channel 58 to a level commensurate with a major-network affiliate.
+The deal came as a relief even at WITI, where officials were waiting for a replacement CBS affiliate to be announced to help guide viewers to relocated programs through both a station helpline and print advertising.
+The deal also saw more CBS programs being aired in Milwaukee, as WDJT-TV agreed to clear the entire CBS schedule in pattern; for instance, WITI had not aired CBS This Morning for months and preempted Face the Nation.
 Some 30 percent of the station's syndicated program inventory was displaced by CBS network programming, with some shows moving to W65BT (now WBME-CD channel 41) and others to overnight time slots.
-Ratings for CBS shows fell precipitously.
+As many expected with any move of CBS off VHF in Milwaukee, the network's ratings did fall precipitously.
 In January 1995, the CBS Evening News drew a 1.4 rating and 3 percent share of the audience, a far cry from the 9.9 rating and 17 share in January 1994 on WITI.